 Above all, a Hermle Clock Movement Directory is to get to the correct page that contains the proper clock movement.
 This is an important first step when ordering a new clock movement.
 Thus, Hermle mechanical movements have numbers on the back plate starting with the below few numbers.
 Then a dash (-) follows and then some more numbers.
 For example: 340-020 131-070 1161-853 351-020 and so forth.
 So, if the clock says something like 1161-053 drop the second half and click the 1161 button below.
 Then this will bring up the page where the 1161-053 is as well as the rest of the 1161 series.

 If Not Listed

-If your Hermle movement is not found on these pages we may still have it as a conversion or we maybe able to create it out of what exists.
-Please email your movement number or a picture of the back plate to [email protected] If your movement numbers do not look like the Hermle movement numbers as described it maybe made by someone else.
-The mechanical movement identification page will assist you with determining who made the clock.
-This is for post WW2 modern mechanical clock movements made in Germany only however.
+If the old Hermle clock movement is not found on these pages we may still have it as a conversion or we may be able to create it out of what exists.
+However, we need to know the movement number.
+So please email your movement number.
+Of course a picture of the back plate is also helpful.
+Moreover, if your movement numbers do not look like the Hermle movement numbers it may be made by someone else.
+Additionally, the mechanical movement identification page will assist you with determining who made the clock.
+In any event, this is for post WW2 modern mechanical clock movements made in Germany only.